MoAKgit/Generative-Adversarial-Networks-with-Tfrecord-files/README.md

 Run the gan_tfrecord.py to start training the GAN model using the tfrecord file.

-Notice that, tensorboard has been provided in the code for further analysis.

 The trained weights are saved in the directory 'saved_model/'